oobecomau/desktop.gov.au/docs/blueprint/platform.md

 As only one AAD Connect instance can be actively synchronising at a time, high availability is not possible.
 A warm standby can be configured using a second AAD Connect server in Staging mode.

-The following illustrates the user identity synchronisation between the Agency's on-premises AD to Azure AD.
+The following illustrates the user identity synchronisation between the organisation's on-premises AD to Azure AD.

 ![AD Connect Identity Synchronisation](../img/platform-ad-connect-id-sync.png#center)